-3G network closure
+Our 3G network is closed

-If you need more help, chat now.
+If you're unsure or need more help, chat now.

-Important: Emergency calls to Triple Zero (000)
+Important: Triple Zero Impacted Devices

 What should I do now?